mstksg/inCode/copy/entries/functor-combinatorpedia.md

     have many `f`s, sequenced one after the other, in which the *choice* of "the next `f`" is allowed to depend on the *result* of "the previous `f`".

+    For example, in an interactive "wizard" sort of schema, we can have a functor representing a dialog box with its result type:

+    ```haskell
+    data Dialog a
+    ```

-    For example, in an interactive "wizard" sort of schema, where `f` represents a wizard dialog box, we can represent our wizard using `Free f a` --- an ordered sequence of dialog boxes, where the choice of the next box can depend on result of the previous box.
+    We can then represent our wizard using `Free Dialog a` --- an ordered sequence of dialog boxes, where the choice of the next box can depend on result of the previous box.

     `Free1` is a version with "at least one" `f a`.